 As always, this inspired a new Family Scheme.
 My solution was simple: no electronics after 10 pm.
 But I decided to add an additional wrinkle as well: going electricity-free at 10, lights out, electronics off.
 Up until now, we haven’t been able to change through willpower; perhaps we will be able to change through countless evenings of boredom.

 We’ve only done it one night, but it was a rousing success.
 Quinland built a fire in the fireplace, and we all sat around in the firelight reminiscing about our Europe trip, reminding each other of little details and comparing our favorite places.
-It was wonderful to have that time together, and rather than being upset about losing her phone for the night, Q was thrilled to get to build a fire, something we rarely do.
+It was wonderful to have that time together, and rather than being upset about losing his phone for the night, Q was thrilled to get to build a fire, something we rarely do.

 Q’s rehearsal for the play has gotten in the way since then – it’s their Hell Week right now – but I think the experiment has merit.
 We all relaxed, spent quality time together, and got to sleep at a decent hour.
 I’m so convinced, in fact, that I’ve stocked up on firewood for the week and talked with a neighbor about sharing in a cord of wood.
 Bring your marshmallows the next time you come over!